psevestre/openid-fapi/Financial_API_WD_001.md

 The client supporting this document

-1. shall use TLS 1.2 or later as defined in [RFC5246] with the usage following the best practice in [RFC7525];
 1. shall send access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [RFC6750]; and
 1. shall send `x-fapi-financial-id` whose value is the unique identifier of the desired financial institution to interact with (assigned by the resource server owner) where the same endpoints are used for multiple institutions.